openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 Wallet

 Entity that receives, stores, presents, and manages credentials and key material of the End-User.
 There is no single deployment model of a Wallet: credentials and keys can both be stored/managed locally by the end-user, or by using a remote self-hosted service, or a remote third party service.
-In the context of this specification, the Wallet acts as OAuth Client (see [@!RFC6749]) towards the Credential Issuer.
+In the context of this specification, the Wallet acts as an OAuth 2.0 Client (see [@!RFC6749]) towards the Credential Issuer.

 Verifier

 Entity that verifies the credential to make a decision regarding providing a service to the End-User.
 Also called Relying Party (RP) or Client.
+During presentation of credentials, Verifier acts as an OAuth 2.0 Client towards the Wallet acting as an OAuth 2.0 Authorization Server.

 Credential Issuer

 Entity that issues verifiable credentials.
 Also called Issuer.
-In the context of this specification, the Credential Issuer acts as OAuth Authorization Server (see [@!RFC6749]).
+In the context of this specification, the Credential Issuer acts as OAuth 2.0 Authorization Server (see [@!RFC6749]).

 # Use Cases